Finite-time Analysis of Globally Nonstationary Multi-Armed Bandits: Multi-armed Bandits

 Under a changing environment, the performance of these algorithms is no longer guaranteed.
-The following section extends the MP-MAB framework for the cases of abruptly changing and gradually changing environments by combining the adaptive window technology with the bandit algorithms.
+The next section extends the MAB framework for the case of abruptly-changing and gradually-changing streams, by combining adaptive window technology with bandit algorithms.

 These algorithms are designed to deal with stationary environments: The regret of KL-UCB and TS is bounded as follows: \komiyama{(Note: This was "DD" (distribution-dependent) in the previous manuscript)} \begin{mydef}{\rm (Stationary regret)} For a stationary environment (i.e., $\mu_{i,t} = \mu_i$), for ease of discussion, we assume $\mu_1 > \mu_2 > \dots > \mu_K$.
 Let the suboptimality gap be $\Delta_i = \mu_1 - \mu_i$.
 A bandit algorithm has a logarithmic stationary regret if a universal constant $\Cst$ exists such that

 where $\Regbase(T)$ denotes the regret when we run the bandit algorithm. \end{mydef} In the literature of multi-armed bandit problem, this bound is often referred to as the distribution-dependent bound in the sense that it depends on $\Delta_i$.
 The inverse of $\Delta_i$ defines the hardness of the instance.
 Note that the logarithmic bound and its first-order dependence on $\Delta_i^{-1}$ is optimal \citep{lairobbins1985,auer2002finite,kaufmann2012thompson,agrawalaistats13}.